 Every day engineering staff develop unique solutions to improve our natural resources.
 These stories highlight typical and unique projects North Dakota NRCS assists with in planning, design, or construction.

-Conservation Practice Standards
+Conservation Practice Standards and Specifications

 Practice standards establish the minimum level of acceptable quality for planning, designing, installing, operating, and maintaining conservation practices.
 Conservation practice standards are located in Section IV of the North Dakota Field Office Technical Guide (FOTG).